Matthew Spinozza

 7. Long Nights – Eddie Vedder

-Written for Into the Wild, this song captures the loneliness of someone who stepped away from society — and found both clarity and sorrow on the other side.
+Written for Into the Wild, this song captures the loneliness of someone who stepped away from society.
+It's tough to make a connection to this meditation, but the somber tone fits right in with the rest of the project.

 Key Lyrics: